Applicita/Orleans.Multitenant/README.md

   var otherTenantGrain = factory.ForTenant("tenant_id").GetGrain<IMyGrain>("key_within_tenant");
   ```

-- To Get a tenant stream provider for the tenant that this grain belongs to, use the `Grain` extension method `this.GetTenantStreamProvider("provider_name")`:
+- To get a tenant stream provider for the tenant that this grain belongs to, use the `Grain` extension method `this.GetTenantStreamProvider("provider_name")`:
   ```csharp
   var myTenantStream = this.GetTenantStreamProvider("provider_name").GetStream<int>("stream_namespace", "stream_key_within_tenant");
   ```